 In offering Writing Evaluations, faculty rank a student's writing as excellent, good, acceptable, or inadequate, based on three criteria--quality of thought, rhetorical sophistication, and mechanics.
 Writing Evaluations serve as an “early warning” for students struggling with writing in FYE.
 If a student receives two less-than-acceptable evaluations, this is a signal that students in collaboration with advisers should pursue opportunities for further instruction.
 This might include enrollment in a Writing Intensive or Writing in a Discipline course, a Writing Enhancement adjunct, or regular visits to the Writing Center.

-The three criteria on which writing is evaluated are:
+The three criteria on which Writing Evaluations are based include:

 Quality of Thought -- This category focuses on development of ideas and includes the writer's use of the following: topic focus; thesis/argument; organization and development or ideas; logic; coherence; unity; evidence/support; analysis; conclusions.

 Rhetorical Sophistication -- This category focuses on style and includes the writer's use of the following: polish; flow; transitions; clarity; brevity; tone; originality; flair; word choice; voice (appropriate use of active and passive voice); integrating sources/quotes; audience analysis; placement of information; visual rhetoric (graphs and figures).